PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 1. Run the Qt installer.
 2. Choose a place to install Qt.
-3. Choose the components you want to install.
+3. Choose the components that you wish install.
    - You need Qt 5.6.x 64-bit ticked.
    - You need Tools/Qt Creator ticked.
-   - Other components are selected by default, you can untick them if you don't need them.
+   - Other components are selected by default, you can un-tick them if you don't need them.
 4. Accept the license agreements.
-5. Double check the install details and then click "Install".
+5. Double-check the install details and then click "Install".
    - Installation can take a very long time, go grab a cup of tea or something and let it work.

 ### Loading the project in Qt Creator (optional)